-Golden paintbrush (Castilleja levisecta) is a federally listed "threatened" species under the Endangered Species Act.
+Golden paintbrush (Castilleja levisecta) is a federally listed "threatened" species under the Endangered Species Act and an endangered species in the State of Washington.
 There are only 13 occurrences remaining on earth, five on Whidbey Island.
-Of these, three are found within the Reserve, at Fort Casey State Park, the Bocker Environmental Preserve (at the Seattle Pacific University's Whidbey Island campus), and on TNC property south of Ebey's Landing.
+Of these, three are found within the Reserve, at Fort Casey State Park, the Naas Natural Area Preserve (at the Seattle Pacific University's Whidbey Island campus), and on TNC property south of Ebey's Landing.
 A population study was conducted in 2003 at all three sites.
 At two of the three sites, where similar studies were conducted previously, the populations have dropped significantly.
+In 2006, populations continue to decline.

 At Fort Casey, a previous survey in 1989 found more than 400 individuals, and in 1993, only 120 individuals were counted.
-At the Bocker Environmental Preserve, 1984 and 1985 surveys of a five by five-meter area found over 1200 and 2700 plants respectively.
+At the Naas Natural Area Preserve, 1984 and 1985 surveys of a five by five-meter area found over 1200 and 2700 plants respectively.
 In 1993, 273 plants were counted in the same area; in 2004, only 68 plants were counted (Sheehan 2005).
 At the site south of Ebey's Landing, no previous study is known to have occurred.
 In 1993, a random transect sampling estimated the population at over 4000 individuals, with a small sub-population of an estimated 120 individuals occurring directly below the main population.

 Explanations for the declining population size at Fort Casey have included the pattern and timing of mowing, visitor use, increased cover by shrub and other competitive species, predation by rabbits, and natural succession of plant communities.
-At the Bocker Environmental Preserve, increased tree and shrub cover offer one explanation for decline in species numbers.
+At the Naas Natural Area Preserve, increased tree and shrub cover offer one explanation for decline in species numbers.